 Love and Death Inc

 Entirely unlike anything else on the Belfast party scene, Love and Death Inc is a rakishly cool cocktail bar and club that’s secreted like a speakeasy.
 Out front, its candlelit cocktail attic has comic books for menus and superhero toys hanging from the ceiling, while the exposed brick walls and pumping sound system of its club plays funk, soul, disco, hip hop and whatever gets the floor moving.Address: , 10a Ann Street, Belfast, BT1 4EF

 Unpretentious and a little bit shabby, this is the perfect venue for those seeking a casual night out.
 Housed in an old paint store the location hasn’t changed much over the years and so too has the warm and welcoming atmosphere.
 Expect to hear everything from rock and punk to jazz and blues.Address: , 130 University Street, Belfast, BT7 1HH

 Duke of York

-Stubbornly old fashioned, the higgledy-piggledy Kelly's Cellars feels more like a country inn than a central city pub.
+Stubbornly old fashioned, the higgledy-piggledy Kelly’s Cellars feels more like a country inn than a central city pub.
 With whitewashed walls and low ceilings, not much has changed since revolutionary Henry Joy McCracken hid beneath its bar from British soldiers in the 1700s.
-Traditional musicians come from across Ireland to play on Tuesdays, Wednesday, Thursday and Saturday.Address: , 30-32 Bank Street, Belfast, BT1 1HL
+Traditional musicians come from across Ireland to play most nights.Address: , 30-32 Bank Street, Belfast, BT1 1HL

 Telephone: +44 28 9024 6058.